scipy-lectures/scientific-python-lectures/advanced/advanced_numpy/index.rst

            }
        }

-2. The Numpy part, built by
+2. The NumPy part, built by

    .. sourcecode:: c